Getting yourself healthy before surgery

 - Problems you had before with surgery or anesthesia

-- Any history of blood clots or bleeding problems
+- Blood clots or bleeding problems you have had

 - Recent dental problems, such as infections or dental surgery

-Before your surgery, you will need to have a history and physical exam done.
+Before your surgery, you will need to have a physical exam done.